 - Comma splices

-- Run-ons and fused sentences (joining 2 sentences together with just "and" or nothing at
+- Run-on and fused sentences (joining two sentences together with just "and" or nothing at

 - Apostrophe errors

 - Mixing up or misspelling of simple words (confusing their, they're, there; too, to, two; its,

 - Incorrect verb forms (He had went)

 - Subject/verb agreement errors (such as leaving off the -s for third person singular present

 - Repeatedly or illogically switches from present to past and back again